niHonkage/DocsLearning/en/learn-more/prompt-engineering/prompt-engineering-1/prompt-engineering-template.md

 * Query Variable (`Query`)

 {% hint style="warning" %}
-Fusionworks and some model vendors have jointly optimized the system prompts deeply.
+FusionWorks and some model vendors have jointly optimized the system prompts deeply.
 Therefore, the initial templates under some models may differ from the examples above.
 {% endhint %}

 ### Parameter Descriptions